Invariants of Lie algebras via moving frames: Conclusion

 \looseness=-1 Possibilities on the usage of the approach and directions for further investigation were outlined in our previous papers \cite{BPP:Boyko&Patera&Popovych2006,BPP:Boyko&Patera&Popovych2007a,BPP:Boyko&Patera&Popovych2007b,BPP:Boyko&Patera&Popovych2007c,BPP:Boyko&Patera&Popovych2008}.
 Recently advantages of the moving frames approach for computation of generalized Casimir operators were demonstrated in~\cite{BPP:Snobl&Winternitz2009} with a new series of solvable Lie algebras.
 The problem on optimal ways of applications of this approach to unsolvable Lie algebras is still open.

-{\bf Acknowledgments.} We thank the organizers for the nice conference and for their hospitality.
+{\bf Acknowledgments.} We thank the members of the local organizing committee for the nice conference and for their hospitality.
 J.P. work was supported by the Natural Science and Engineering Research Council of Canada.
 The research of R.P. was supported by the Austrian Science Fund (FWF), project P20632.